Charles Simmons (author)

 Charles Paul Simmons (August 17, 1924 – June 1, 2017) was an American editor and novelist.
 His first novel, Powdered Eggs (1964), was awarded the William Faulkner Foundation Award (1965) for a notable first novel.
 Later works include Salt Water (1998), The Belles Lettres Papers, and Wrinkles and co-author together with Alexander Coleman of All There is to Know: Readings From the Illustrious Eleventh Edition of the Encyclopaedia [sic] Britannica.

 He was formerly an editor of The New York Times Book Review.
 Simmons graduated from Regis High School and then Columbia University in 1948.

+The Belles Lettres Papers satirized the world of book review publications; the Chicago Tribune said that, in it, Simmons "mounted .50-caliber machine guns on his wings and strafed his former colleagues at the New York Times Book Review".
+One plot point alluded to a 1985 news story surrounding a newly discovered sonnet that some claimed was written by Shakespeare.